 Mobility between 5GC to EPC does not guarantee all active PDU Session(s) can be transferred to the EPC.

-During PDN connection establishment in the EPC, the UE allocates the PDU Session ID and sends it to the SMF+PGW-C via PCO.
+During PDN connection establishment in the EPC, the UE allocates the PDU Session ID and sends it to the SMF+PGW-C via PCO, regardless of whether N1 mode is enabled or disabled in the UE.
 An S-NSSAI associated with the PDN connection is determined based on the operator policy by the SMF+PGW-C, e.g. based on a combination of SMF+PGW-C address and APN, and is sent to the UE in PCO together with a PLMN ID that the S-NSSAI relates to.
 In Home Routed roaming case, the UE receives a HPLMN S-NSSAI value from the SMF+PGW-C. If the SMF+PGW-C supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, the SMF+PGW-C should only select an S-NSSAI that is mapped to the subscribed S-NSSAIs of the UE.
 The UE stores this S-NSSAI and the PLMN ID associated with the PDN connection.
 The UE derives Requested NSSAI by taking into account of the received PLMN ID.
 The Requested NSSAI is included in the NAS Registration Request message and, subject to the conditions in clause 5.15.9, the RRC message carrying this Registration Request when the UE registers in 5GC if the UE is non-roaming or the UE has Configured NSSAI for the VPLMN in roaming case.
 If the UE has no Configured NSSAI of the VPLMN, the UE includes the HPLMN S-NSSAIs in the NAS Registration Request message as described in clause 5.15.5.2.1.